Avionics Maintenance Technology

 Skills for Avionics Maintenance Technology/Technician Majors

-A major in avionics maintenance technology/technician prepares you for careers in which the following skill-sets are crucial:
+avionics maintenance technology/technician majors are found most commonly in careers in which the following skills are important:

 - Quality Control Analysis - Conducting tests and inspections of products, services, or processes to evaluate quality or performance.